Regulatory framework overview

 - How does the CNSC consult with the public?

-The Canadian Nuclear Safety Commission (CNSC) regulates the development and use of nuclear energy and nuclear substances in Canada to protect the health, safety and security of Canadians as well as the environment, and to implement Canada's international commitments on the peaceful use of nuclear energy.
+The Canadian Nuclear Safety Commission regulates the use of nuclear energy and materials to protect health, safety, security and the environment; to implement Canada’s international commitments on the peaceful use of nuclear energy; and to disseminate objective scientific, technical and regulatory information to the public.
 Established in 2000 under the Nuclear Safety and Control Act (NSCA), the CNSC reports to Parliament through the Minister of Natural Resources.
 To safely regulate an evolving nuclear sector, the CNSC maintains an effective and flexible regulatory framework.

 The CNSC's regulatory framework consists of laws passed by Parliament that govern the regulation of Canada's nuclear industry, and regulations, licences and documents that the CNSC uses to regulate the industry.
 The CNSC is committed to providing regulatory instruments that make its expectations clear.
 Published regulatory documents are considered to be living documents subject to regular review, so your feedback is welcome at any time.